A Forked River woman whom police say behind that starved to death when she moved out of a home has been indicted on a count of animal cruelty.

 Megan Otte, 21, was indicted on a count of third-degree animal cruelty by an Ocean County grand jury, sitting in Toms River, on Thursday in the death of Ruger, the mixed breed dog found dead in a dog crate in an empty house in June.

-Otte was arrested June 26 by Lacey police after Ruger's body was discovered in the crate by police investigating a suspicious odor at a Pensacola Road address.
+Otte by Lacey police after Ruger's body was discovered in the crate by police investigating a suspicious odor at a Pensacola Road address.
 An investigation by Officer Paul Sullivan and Officer Paul Schlossbach of the New Jersey Society for the Prevention of Cruelty of Animals found that Otte moved from the Pensacola Road home and left Ruger, a mixed breed, alive in the cage.
 Sometime after she moved, Ruger died, police said.

 Otte posted bail — $7,500 with no 10 percent option — through a bondsman on Monday, July 23.